mduckham/pnkg/src/README.md

 java -jar ./lib/rmlmapper-17.0.0-r449-all.jar -m ./src/PlaceNameKGAus/RML/PlaceNameMapping.ttl -o ./src/PlaceNameKGAus/out/pnkg_out.ttl
 ```
 The PNKG in ttl file format will be stored in ```./src/PlaceNameKGAus/out/pnkg_out.ttl```
-In this project the knowledge graph was build using RMLmapper-java.
-Alternatively, other RML processors including PyRML and BURP can be used to build the PNKG.
+In this project, the knowledge graph was built using RMLmapper-java.
+Alternatively, other RML processors, such as PyRML and BURP, can be used to construct the PNKG.